 We will update our course pages with further details once they are finalised.

-Applications are now open for 2020 entry
+Applications are now closed for 2020 entry

 The MSc in Pure Mathematics offers a core of advanced pure Mathematics modules, together with a range of more specialised options which cover topics including analysis, geometry and topology, number theory, algebra and combinatorics.
 Students also undertake independent work on a written project.